surniaulula/wpsso/readme.txt

 		* City
 		* Country
 		* State
+	* Updated the WooCommerce and Easy Digital Downloads integration modules to provide a default "Product SKU" value.
+	* Renamed the "Preserve Settings on Uninstall" option to "Remove All Settings on Uninstall" (unchecked by default).
 	* Removed support for automatically hidden notifications.
-	* Updated the WooCommerce and Easy Digital Downloads integration modules to provide a default "Product SKU" value.
 * *Bugfixes*
 	* Fixed an incorrect reference to 'price_high' (should have been 'price_highest') in the Easy Digital Download integration module.
 * *Developer Notes*